 - A high-pixel pitch sensor that can produce 8k images

-For video, a quad Bayer sensor can be very useful because it would allow you to adjust your resolution based on your lighting situation.
+For video, a quad Bayer sensor can be very useful because it lets you adjust your resolution based on your lighting conditions.
 If you are in full bright light, you could capture 8k by using every single photosite as its own, or in low light; you can combine each color quad section for better low-light shooting.

 Why Do You Need Bigger Photosites For Low Light?

-You need bigger photosites for low light because as the light decreases, so does the density or the amount of photons.
-A bigger photosite allows the surface to capture a signal from a larger area to maintain an acceptable voltage.
+You need larger photosites for low light because, as light decreases, the density of photons decreases as well.
+A larger photosite allows the surface to capture a signal from a larger area, maintaining an acceptable voltage.

 In daylight, there are 11,400 photons in a cubic millimeter.
-Energy from the sun creates 3.10 electron volts, the most energetic light being purple light.
+Energy from the sun is 3.10 electron volts, with the most energetic light being purple.
 The orange light is 2.06eV.
-If you decrease the coherency of the photons in low light, you need a much bigger surface to capture the same amount of energy since the density of photons has decreased.
+If you decrease the coherence of the photons in low light, you need a much bigger surface to capture the same amount of energy since the density of photons has decreased.

 I’m not about to do the math on photon coherency and ISO, but I think you understand.
 Cut the light by 1/64, and you’ll need a much larger surface area to absorb the same energy.
 Light has a finite resolution in the form of how much energy it can create when interacting with electrons.

-I’ve been trying to figure out for some time what Sony could do that would be gaming-changing for the A7sIII.
+I’ve been trying to figure out for some time what Sony could do that would be game-changing for the A7sIII.
 I think this is it.

 The Potentials Of Quad Bayer Sensor In A Future Camera Like The Sony A7sIII

 The whole life and soul of the A7sII was low-light performance.
-A Quad Bayer sensor will allow the camera to maintain its amazing 4k low light performance by using the quad configuration data as a single pixel.
-Still, it would also allow the camera to produce an 8k image when in well-lit situations by using the 1×1 pixel data.
+A Quad Bayer sensor will allow the camera to maintain its amazing 4 K low-light performance by combining the quad configuration data into a single pixel.
+Still, it would also allow the camera to produce an 8k image in well-lit situations by using the 1×1-pixel data.

-What else is cool about shooting 8k is that you can shoot at a lower subsampling, like a 4:2:0, but increase the subsampling by scaling down in post-production.
+What else is cool about shooting 8k is that you can shoot at a lower subsampling, like 4:2:0, and increase it in post-production by scaling down.
 So 8k is not useless.
-You can always pull a better image by scaling down something larger.
-We see cameras like the Canon R5 and the Nikon Z8 doing this, pulling the 8k data for their 4k video modes.
+You can always pull a better image by scaling down a larger one.
+We see cameras like the Canon R5 and the Nikon Z8 doing this, pulling 8 K data for their 4 K video modes.

 A Quad Bayer sensor would make the Sony A7sIII an incredibly versatile tool with insane capabilities unmatched by the competition.

 Update: The Sony A7sIII is a quad-Bayer sensor derived from a 48MP sensor.
-The camera takes all of that information and combines it to produce amazing video results, but unfortunately, you can never shoot in the 48MP mode; it’s locked as a 4K camera only.
+The camera takes all that information and combines it to produce amazing video results, but unfortunately, you can never shoot in 48MP mode; it’s locked to 4K only.

 Dear Alik,